 From Carla Emery’s Encyclopedia of Country Living, here is an interesting safe fertilization method, which the contributor says works best if you add in the spring, working it into your soil:

-“Each 100 square feet needs a cup of ground-up alfalfa (smashed rabbit pellets will do), 2 lb. bonemeal, 10 lb. rock phosphate, 25 lb. greensand, 2 lb. granit dust, and 10 lb. wood ashes.
+“Each 100 square feet needs a cup of ground-up alfalfa (smashed rabbit pellets will do), 2 lb. bonemeal, 10 lb. rock phosphate, 25 lb. greensand, 2 lb. granite dust, and 10 lb. wood ashes.
 If none of these are available, just add a commercial fertilizer and/or compost.
 The garden needs 3 inches or more of compost each year.
 That’s why serious gardeners also have rabbits or goats.
-Compost has been called ‘black gold’: well worth digging for!”
+Compost has been called ‘black gold': well worth digging for!”

 Carla’s book also speaks of using coffee grounds in your garden to prevent cutworms, and earthworms love them!
 I’d want to be careful to use organic coffee grounds, though, as regular ones may be adding harmful pesticides to your soil.
 I dunno – better safe than sorry, though I know there’s a point where you can take your caution a little too far.
 Does the good of having fertile soil outweigh the risk of some stray chemicals?
 But I digress…